Skip to main content

 Overview

 Bromus sterilis (syn.
-Anisantha sterilis) is a winter annual grass in the Poaceae family, growing 12–36 inches (30–90 cm) tall in loose tufts.
-Stems are erect to ascending, slender, smooth, with 3–5 nodes.
-Leaves are flat, 2–5 mm wide, softly hairy on both surfaces, bright green.
-Leaf sheaths are closed at the base, softly pubescent.
-The inflorescence is an open, nodding panicle 4–8 inches (10–20 cm) long with long, drooping branches bearing large spikelets 1–2 inches (2.5–5 cm) long (excluding awns).
-Each spikelet contains 4–8 florets with long, straight awns 0.6–1 inch (15–25 mm) long — the long-awned, drooping spikelets are the primary identification character.
-The epithet sterilis refers not to the plant's fertility (it produces abundant seed) but to its perceived worthlessness as a forage grass — livestock avoid it once the awns harden.
-Native to Europe, western Asia, and North Africa, the species is one of the most common weeds of arable field margins, roadsides, railway embankments, and disturbed urban ground in temperate regions.
+Anisantha sterilis) is a winter annual grass in the family Poaceae growing 12-36 inches (30-90 cm) tall in loose tufts.
+Stems are erect to ascending, slender, smooth, with 3-5 nodes.
+Leaves are flat, 2-5 mm wide, softly hairy on both surfaces, and bright green.
+Leaf sheaths are closed at the base and softly pubescent.
+The inflorescence is an open nodding panicle 4-8 inches (10-20 cm) long with long drooping branches bearing large spikelets 1-2 inches (2.5-5 cm) long (excluding awns).
+Each spikelet contains 4-8 florets with long straight awns 0.6-1 inch (15-25 mm) long; the long-awned drooping spikelets are the primary identification character.
+The epithet sterilis refers not to the plant's fertility (it produces abundant seed) but to its perceived worthlessness as a forage grass since livestock avoid it once the awns harden.
+The species is native to Europe, western Asia, and North Africa, occurring abundantly as a weed of arable field margins, roadsides, railway embankments, and disturbed urban ground in temperate regions.
 It germinates in autumn, overwinters as a small tuft, and flowers the following spring-summer.
-In the Pacific Northwest, it is abundant on roadsides and in urban waste ground.
-The hard, retrorsely barbed awns can cause eye, skin, and mouth injuries in dogs and livestock.
+In the Pacific Northwest, the species is abundant on roadsides and in urban waste ground.
+The hard retrorsely barbed awns can cause eye, skin, and mouth injuries in dogs and livestock.

 Native Range